 Creating a Hedge Against Inflation:

 The economy often undergoes inflation.
 In such a situation the price of buying goods and services goes up.
 By investing in commercial real estate, investors can benefit from inflation in the economy.
 During inflation, the number of wages paid and profit also increases.
-This allows real estate owners to charge more for the use of their property.
+It allows real estate owners to charge more for the use of their property.
 Due to the increase in pay scale, the tenants of the estate will also have no issue paying the increased charge.
 By having the commercial real estate rates increase at a slightly higher rate than the inflation itself, property owners can create an inflation hedge that adds to the already existing organic growth.

 Limited Working Hours: